vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

  WHERE id = 3;
 ```

-And let's remove the `alpha` and the `beta` parameters used for soid moisture calibration
+Remove the `alpha` and the `beta` parameters used for soil moisture calibration:

 ```sql
 UPDATE sensors